 Reporting Errors to the Host Device

-We now see that there are several ways errors are introduced when using NAND flash.
+We now see that there are several ways errors are introduced when using NAND flash, and why managing errors in NAND flash is important.
 The methods mentioned above should all be used to minimize the chance of encountering errors.

 However, errors will occur anyway.
 Let’s take read errors from the flash.
 Above, we already mentioned a method of keeping track of how many bits are corrected on each read.
 By watching this counter, we can tell if the block is degrading.
 When it reaches 75% of its correction ability, a block erase will help.